 Mr. Sprague was originally appointed to the board in 2008 to represent Division 5, and served from 2015 through 2016 as president of the board.
-He currently represents OMWD on the California Special District Association’s Education Committee and serves on OMWD’s Ad Hoc Outreach, Ad Hoc Public Policy, Ad Hoc Finance, and Ad Hoc Facilities Committees.
+He currently represents OMWD on the California Special District Association’s Education Committee and serves on OMWD’s Finance, Ad Hoc Public Policy, Ad Hoc Public Outreach, and Ad Hoc Facilities Committees.

 In 2010, Mr. Sprague earned the Recognition in Special District Governance certification from the Special District Leadership Foundation, served on the Special District Risk Management Authority board in 2011, and is a Regular Special District Member for the San Diego Local Agency Formation Commission.
 He is a lifetime resident of northern San Diego County and, since 1999, resides in Carlsbad with his wife and their three children.
 Mr. Sprague holds bachelor’s and master’s degrees in public administration from San Diego State University.

 Term of Office: 2014-2018